kevinstl/minikube-easy/README.md

 # Minikube Easy

-[Minikube](https://github.com/kubernetes/minikube) is a collection of bash scripts and templates that make installation of minikube and corresponding development pods easy.
+[Minikube](https://github.com/kubernetes/minikube) is a collection of bash scripts and templates that simplify the installation of minikube and local development infrastructure.

-Minikube is a great initiative for running [kubernetes](https://github.com/kubernetes/kubernetes) locally presumably for developing locally.
+Minikube is a great initiative for running [kubernetes](https://github.com/kubernetes/kubernetes) on your local workstation presumably for developing locally.
 While kubernetes and minikube are under constant development this project aims to ensure a stable development environment using minikube.

 ### Key Features